yrikw/marketplace_app/README.md

 ### Target audience
 - People who has a kitchen garden
+- People who likes cooking
-- People who owns small food bussiness
+- People who started a small food bussiness
-- People who wants to buy fresh vegetables and fruits from local
+- People who want to buy fresh vegetables and fruits from local area
+- People who want to build a connection in their local community especially if they now work from home due to COIVD-19.

 ### Tech stack
 - HTML